Are you looking for a user-friendly and open-source answer to your CMS needs? If yes, either Drupal vs WordPress platforms will do.

 WordPress offers a huge compilation of plugins and themes.
 Its plugins and themes aren’t the only components that you’ll need for customization.
 Other factors that you should consider are how easily the themes and plugins are customized or installed.

 Searching for a specific plugin or theme is much easier to do in WordPress compared to Drupal.
-Also, Plugins such as WordPress’ Elementor allows absolute beginners to easily create complex pages.
-Therefore, in sense themes and plugins are easy to find and even use.
+Also, Plugins such as WordPress Elementor allow absolute beginners to easily create complex pages.
+Therefore, themes and plugins are easy to find and use.
 All in all, WordPress offers better customization options.

-With new developments in WordPress, it then means it offers users more of the features that had once made Drupal impressive.
+New developments in WordPress offer users more of the features that had once made Drupal impressive.

 One common myth when comparing Drupal and WordPress is that you can’t integrate the same level of features when using WordPress.